snandiDS/prokseq-v2.0/README.md

         #       End of file "sample"
         #

 In general, this file starts with GENOME entry.
 As in the example, the transcript file to be used in the analysis is transcripts.fasta.
-The next argument indicates what would be the prefix of the indexed file, and where to store.
+The next argument indicates what would be the prefix of the indexed file, and where to store.<br/>
 The following lines are FASTQ.
 The first argument in the entry is forward fastq file and second is the reverse fastq file.
 However, if one has only single-end reads, only one entry may be there.
 The subsequent argument is the directory where the alignment file has to be stored.
 The last argument is the condition/class of the sample file (example: "treat" and "control").

 DATA FILES:
 ===========
         1. Samples files in fastq format.